 Along with live-action work, he’s done Emmy-winning voice work too, voicing Goliath in the animated Gargoyles in the ‘90s and famously giving life to the animated Spawn.

-Today Keith is in his mid-sixties and shows no signs of slowing down with a whopping 10 projects in either post-production, filming, or announced.
-Including the upcoming Jordon Peele sci-fi horror film, Nope, whose title should be defied and watched.
+Today Keith is 67 and shows no signs of slowing down with a whopping 10 projects in either post-production, filming, or announced.
+Including Shelby Oaks, The Gettysburg Address and All Fun and Games.

 Forest Whitaker (Big Harold)